-Each tenant can be further organized and managed under Folders.
-Folders enable you to limit access to the administration of the automation (i.e. who can create Robots, access certain Processes, etc.) while sharing the automation itself across the necessary departments of your organization.
+Folders enable you to limit access to the administration of the automation (i.e., who can create Robots, access specific Processes, etc.) while sharing the automation itself across the necessary departments of your organization.

-The next step after registering the Robot to Orchestrator is to check if its status is Available, in the Robots page.
+The next step after registering the Attended Robot to Orchestrator is to check if its status is Available on the Robots page.

 It’s recommended to keep at least one old version to be able to rollback if something is wrong with the latest process version.

-If the Robot needs to run multiple processes with no interruption, all the jobs should be triggered one after another even if the Robot is busy.
-These jobs go in a queue, with the Pending status, and when the Robot is available again, Orchestrator triggers the next job.
+If the Robot needs to run multiple processes with no interruption, all the jobs should be triggered one after another, even if the Robot is busy.
+These jobs go in a queue, with the Pending status, and when the Robot is available again, Orchestrator launches the next job.

 It’s better to stop a job than to kill it.

-To be able to stop a job, the Should Stop activity is needed in the process workflow.
+To stop a job, the Should Stop activity is needed in the process workflow.
 This activity returns a Boolean that indicates if the Stop button was clicked.

 Besides the obvious functionality, triggers can be used to make a Robot run 24/7.
 Jobs can be scheduled one after another (at least one minute distance).
 If the Robot is not available when the process should start, the process is added to the jobs queue and is executed as soon as a Robot becomes available.